saphoooo/freebox_exporter/README.md

 # freebox_exporter

-A prometheus exporter for freebox stats
+A Prometheus exporter for Freebox stats

 ## Cmds